Learn about the process of becoming a Habitat Homeowner

 Step 2: Attend a Habitat Homeownership Exploration Session

 Interested Twin Cities’ area residents (seven-county metro area) must attend a Homeownership Exploration Session.
 Meetings are held monthly.
 Participants learn more about homeownership basics and the Twin Cities Habitat’s process.
 People wishing to be screened must complete an eligibility questionnaire.
-To sign up for an orientation, call 612-331-4090 and press “0” or “1”.
+To sign up for an orientation, call 651-207-1700 and press “0” or “1” or sign up online here.

 Step 3: Application Process